sindrebroch/ha-magicmirror/README.md

-# MagicMirror for HomeAssistant
+# WIP MagicMirror for HomeAssistant

-WIP: This is just a skelton for now.
+WIP: Nothing is implemented yet.
+Implementation to come

 HomeAssistant-integration for MagicMirror.